AkessonHenrik/Polar/README.md

 A speaker will be able to ask questions, and see in real time what their audience answers.

-For more information, visit https://akessonhenrik.github.io/Polar/ and feel free to come back later to use the project in action!
+For more information, visit https://akessonhenrik.github.io/Polar/ and feel free to come back later to discover the project!